-Usually pollinated by the caprifigs, the Smyrna is known to bear female flowers.
+Usually pollinated by the caprifigs, the Smyrna bears female flowers.
 Based on its geographical location, it is also interchangeably known as the Calimyrna fig tree.
-Both Smyrna and the Calimyrna are known for their soft and delicious tasting figs. These figs are also extremely rich in fiber content.
+The species is known for its soft and delicious-tasting figs with high fiber content.

 While consuming these figs fresh, you will notice their striking greenish-yellow hue.
-However, when you consider drying them, they will immediately assume a light golden hue.
+But when dried, they will immediately assume a light golden hue.
 At this stage, they also taste like nuts.

 7. Weeping Fig Tree

-During summer months, this tree produces creamy and yellowish blooms that eventually develop tiny red figs. When grown indoors, these trees will rarely bear any fruit of flower.
-However, when grown outdoors, they are known to bear fruits at least twice a year.
+During summer, this tree produces creamy and yellowish blooms that eventually become tiny red figs. But that frequently happens when grown outdoors and will happen at least twice a year.
+Indoors, these trees will rarely bear any fruit of flower.

 In their native areas, these figs can assume a lofty height of up to 50 feet.
 However, when cultivated in home gardens, they are significantly smaller.